pchristensenB/box-salesforce-uielements-demo/README.md

 Mac: ./parse_box_config.py /path/to/your/config/json/file

-Windows: python parse_box_config.py /path/to/your/config/json/file
+Windows: python parse_box_config.py \path\to\your\config\json/file

 (if you don't have 'openssl' installed you will get an error about the system not being able to find a file or program.
-You can check this article https://stackoverflow.com/questions/50625283/how-to-install-openssl-in-windows-10)
+You can check this article https://stackoverflow.com/questions/50625283/how-to-install-openssl-in-windows-10 on how to install it)

-This should output a correctly formatted private key in a file 'sfdc_box_config.json' in the scripts directory
+The command should output a correctly formatted private key in a file 'sfdc_box_config.json' in the scripts directory

 Next, you need to copy the values from the json file into the BoxConnection Apex class
 ```